ChelzyGraXel/Spotify2023/README.md

 ___
 ## 🔎 OVERVIEW OF DATASET
 #### STEP 3.1: Rows and Columns of the Dataset
 How many rows and columns does the dataset contain?
-In order to output the number of columns and rows of the dataset, the following syntax was used:
+In order to output the number of columns and rows of the dataset, the following syntax was used.

 ```python
 # Rows and columns of the dataset